A Tight-binding Approach for Computing Subwavelength Guided Modes in Crystals with Line Defects: Numerical experiments

-The diagonal element of the discretized single layer potential operator is evaluated using a Gauss quadrature with weight equal to $\log(x)$, while the off-diagonal part can be calculated efficiently by a standard Gauss quadrature.
-We set $M=200$ to approximate the Green functions
+From \cite{Soussi2005}, this supercell approximation is guaranteed to have high accuracy when computing the guided modes.
+The diagonal element of the discretized single layer potential operator is evaluated using Gauss quadrature with weight equal to $\log(x)$, while the off-diagonal part can be calculated efficiently by a standard Gauss quadrature.
+We set $M=200$ to approximate the Green's functions

-We will calculate $\{|\widehat{C}^{\alpha}_{i,0}|\}_{i=1}^{5}$ as given in \Cref{fig:ExpConvergence}.
+We compute $\{|\widehat{C}^{\alpha}_{i,0}|\}_{i=1}^{5}$ as given in \Cref{fig:ExpConvergence}.
 It is clear that the off-diagonal part decays exponentially.
 This motivates us to truncate the capacitance matrix to simplify the calculation.